-Some insurers are providing extra relief because of the impact of COVID-19.
+Some insurers have provided extra relief because of the impact of COVID-19.
 For example:

-- AMP Life are supporting super members whose work hours have been reduced due to COVID-19.
-They’re assessing claims made where an injury or illness occurred between 29 February 2020 and 31 March 2021 in a way that makes sure benefits aren’t reduced because of a reduction in work hours.
+- AMP Life supported super members whose work hours had been reduced due to COVID-19.
+They have assessing claims made where an injury or illness occurred between 29 February 2020 and 31 March 2021 in a way that makes sure benefits weren’t reduced because of a reduction in work hours.
 Find out more

 Call us on 131 267 to understand your cover and how we can help you.